Pepsi True

-Pepsi True (stylized as pepsi TRUE) is a cola-flavored carbonated soft drink.
+Pepsi True (stylized as pepsi TRUE) is a discontinued cola-flavored carbonated soft drink.
 It is a variant of the Pepsi cola range and is sweetened with sugar and stevia.
 Pepsi True launched in the United States on October 12, 2014, as PepsiCo's answer to Coca-Cola Life.
 It was sold in green cans and in glass bottles with green labels.
+It was discontinued some time before April 2020.